peterhinch/micropython-mqtt/mqtt_as/README.md

 Keyword only arg:
  * `quick=False` Setting `quick=True` saves power in some battery applications.
+ It does this on (re)connect by skipping the check on WiFi integrity.
+This check is intended for mobile clients that may attempt to reconnect under conditions of poor signal strength.
+In conditions of good signal strength this check may be skipped.
  See [Non standard applications](./README.md#5-non-standard-applications).

 Connects to the specified broker.
 The application should call `connect` once on